TianaD/Reading-Notes/Class01.md

 #### Line Breaks

-To create a line break or new line (<br>), end a line with two or more spaces, and then type return.
+To create a line break or new line, end a line with two or more spaces, and then type return.

+Happy Day
+Happy Day You Say

 #### This is how a ***link*** is created in markdown